fugu13/challenge/README.md

 ### Run tests in IntelliJ

-They're in the com.example.integration pacakage in the test tree.
+They're in the com.example.integration package in the test tree.

 ### Run tests from the command line